Tax & Accountancy

 Example: basic-rate taxpayer

-A landlord earns £15,000 from their rental property and pays £8,000 in mortgage interest.
-They have no other income outside the personal allowance.
+A landlord earns £15,000 from a rental property and pays £8,000 in mortgage interest, with no other income above the personal allowance.

-Taxable rental income: £15,000 (mortgage interest no longer deducted)
+Taxable rental income: £15,000, because mortgage interest is no longer deducted

 Income tax on £15,000 at 20%: £3,000